umbraco/UmbracoDocs/Extending/Packages/Maintaining-Packages/index-v9.md

 ![Download current version button](images/download-package-button.png)

 If your package is available on Nuget then you should also release this new version to Nuget.
-This will be a similar process to the one described in [Creating a Nuget Package](./creating-a-nuget-package.md).
+This will be a similar process to the one described in [Creating a Nuget Package (currently only available for Umbraco 8)](../Creating-a-nuget-package.md).

 ## Manage feature requests and issues